The Cooling of Old White Dwarfs in 47 Tucanae: Models

 \subsection{White Dwarf Cooling Models}

 Starting from the model created by the simulation described in \cref{sec:deepacs_models_initial_model}, we generated additional initial models with different masses and envelope thicknesses from which to begin the white dwarf cooling simulations.
-We simulated the evolution of white dwarfs with these different parameter values using different treatments of diffusion as described below.
+We then simulated the evolution of each of these initial white dwarf models over time to create a suite of white dwarf cooling models.
 Both the procedures to modify the initial model and the main white dwarf cooling simulations were performed using MESA version 15140 (mesa-r15140).

 From the initial model of a $0.5338~M_\odot$ white dwarf, we created less massive white dwarf models with masses of 0.5092, 0.5166, 0.5240, and 0.5314~$M_\odot$ using the \texttt{relax\_mass\_scale} control provided by MESA and running a brief simulation in which the model was allowed to evolve for a few short time steps to adjust to the change.
 Note that a mass of $0.5240~M_\odot$ was chosen as one of the target mass values because this was the mass of the model used in \citet{Obertas2018}, which was produced by a stellar evolution simulation of a $0.974~M_\odot$ progenitor for 47 Tuc and was found by \citet{Obertas2018} to reasonably replicate the cooling curve of the old white dwarfs in the same data as used in this work.
 The procedure to reduce the mass of the initial model simply re-scaled the profile of the $0.5338~M_\odot$ input model to the target mass, so like the $0.5338~M_\odot$ model, the less massive models produced in this way also have thick H envelopes.